rainman130/Max6675-Blynk/README.md

 # Max6675-Blynk
-Max6675 Thermocople + Wemos d1 + Blynk
+Simple sketch to send temperatures from a Max6675 Thermocople to Blynk app.